 Looking for budget ideas for Easter dinner?
 Here are a few Good Cheap Eats favorites that taste great, come together easily, and most importantly, won’t break the bank.

 As the Easter holiday approaches, it’s time to start thinking about some fun new recipes.
-What will you enjoy making just as much as you’ll enjoy eating?
-Check out these ideas for Easter Dinner!
+Be sure to include Easter Bunny Cinnamon Rolls and Slow Cooker Ham.

 Whether you’re planning a big dinner, bringing a dish to a potluck, or contributing to a family supper at someone else’s house, it always fun to have fresh ideas for Easter Dinner, particularly some budget-friendly ones.

 There are so many seasonal items from which to draw inspiration and ideas for Easter Dinner: berries, asparagus, peas, HAM!
 There’s no end to the goods to work into your holiday meal.

 Overspending is never in season, no matter the holiday.
 Consider these tips to keep grocery spending in check.

 - Shop your pantry.
 Chances are, you’ve already got a lot of great food on hand in the pantry, fridge, and freezer.
 Do a look-see to determine what you already have that can serve as ideas for Easter dinner.

 - Shop the sales.
 In the coming weeks, you’ll find lots of great ingredients on sale at the grocery store, especially in the produce and meat aisles.
 Look for great deals on berries, asparagus, peas, ham, and lamb.
 You may also find sales in the baking aisle, so keep your eyes peeled, and built your menu around what’s on sale.